natebragg/ratl/README.md

 Most of these seem plausible.  `all` and `any` are virtually the same program, and their bounds are identical.
 The same is true of `sum` and `product`.
 As expected, `id` is constant time.
 The program `loop` does not terminate, so Ratl is unsurprisingly unable to produce an upper bound.
+In eratos, `range` depends solely on parameters which aren't potential-carrying, and so cannot be analyzed.

 Performance-wise, Ratl is bound quadratically by the program size.
 This makes sense, as Simplex runs in linear time for most problems, and the problem size